-We will investigate the structure of their spectrum both analytically and numerically.
-The case of a perturbation with no KK momentum, $\tilde{k}=0$, is significantly easier to characterize, and, we will work out the mode classification therein in full detail by studying the potential, $Q(\tilde{r})$, in \eqref{eq:potEq}.
-The addition of KK momentum, $\tilde{k}$, carried by the scalar field will be covered afterwards, whereby most of the substantially more complicated technical work will be omitted for clarity.
+We will investigate the structure of the spectrum both analytically and numerically.
+The case of a perturbation with no KK momentum, $\tilde{k}=0$, is significantly easier to characterize, and we will work out the mode classification in full detail by studying the potential $Q(\tilde{r})$ defined in Eq.~\eqref{eq:potEq}.
+The addition of KK momentum, $\tilde{k}$, carried by the scalar field will be covered afterwards, whereby most of the substantially more complicated technical work will be omitted for brevity.